hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

                       Return(true)));
 ```

-If the output argument is an array, use the
+If the output argument is an macierz, use the
 `SetArrayArgument<N>(first, last)` action instead.
 It copies the
-elements in source range `[first, last)` to the array pointed to by
+elements in source range `[first, last)` to the macierz pointed to by
 the `N`-th (0-based) argument:

 ```